uladkasach/news-datarepo-core/README.md

 ### difference:
 Difference between this and newsapi.org is:
-1. that we cache the data for more than 1 month
-2. "subscribe to reports and store data" service
+- not a service that aggregates all news data, this is software that enables developers to setup their own aggregation servers
+    - not as in depth as newsapi.org
-3. launch the software on your own server and retreive data
+- e.g., launch the software on your own server and retrieve data

+### can enable
+- "subscribe to reports and store data" service where users dont have to make their own dbs

 ### usage
 Launch on own server or use NewsOracle.Org for keeping data cached (db service) + get data from their cache